jlh040/Node-pg-app/README.md

 #### Functionality

-- This app is a RESTful back-end JSON API server that allows a user to perform all the CRUD operations on two different resources: companies, and invoices.
+- This app is a RESTful back-end JSON API server that allows a user to perform all the CRUD operations on three different resources: companies, invoices, and industries.
 - Testing will be provided shortly.

 #### Technicalities